Method of images for one-dimensional discrete random walk under a reflecting barrier: Method of images

 By adding Eq. (\ref{eq:ubaux}) with

-we obtain the natural boundary condition given by Eq. (\ref{eq:ubnaturalbc}).
-Therefore, imposing the natural boundary condition given by Eq. (\ref{eq:ubnaturalbc}) is equivalent to imposing Eq. (\ref{eq:ubaux}) at the auxiliary site $-b$ (see Fig. \ref{fig:1}). \cite{vanKampen_72,vanKampen} Instead of directly considering the natural boundary condition, we consider the auxiliary boundary condition given by Eq. (\ref{eq:ubaux}): $G_{\rm mrf}(-b,x_{\rm i}, t)=G_{\rm mrf}(0,x_{\rm i}, t)$.
+we obtain the reflecting boundary condition given by Eq. (\ref{eq:ubnaturalbc}).
+Therefore, imposing the reflecting boundary condition given by Eq. (\ref{eq:ubnaturalbc}) is equivalent to imposing Eq. (\ref{eq:ubaux}) at the auxiliary site $-b$ (see Fig. \ref{fig:1}). \cite{vanKampen_72,vanKampen} This auxiliary formulation simplifies the analysis by circumventing the need to explicitly modify the time evolution equation at the boundary.

+Instead of directly considering the reflecting boundary condition, we consider the auxiliary boundary condition given by Eq. (\ref{eq:ubaux}): $G_{\rm rfl}(-b,x_{\rm i}, t)=G_{\rm rfl}(0,x_{\rm i}, t)$.
+We study exact solutions of Eq. (\ref{eq:unbiased}) for the initial condition, $\delta_{x, x_{\rm i}}$ with $x_{\rm i}\geq 0$, under the reflecting boundary condition [Eq. (\ref{eq:ubnaturalbc})] by considering a random walk over $x=-b,0,b,2b,\cdots$ under the boundary condition at site $-b$ [Eq. (\ref{eq:ubaux})].

+Alternative forms of the reflecting boundary condition have been proposed in Refs.~\citenum{vanKampen} and \citenum{Kac_47}, in which the time evolution equations at and near the boundary are modified to ensure consistency with reflection:

+We adopt Eq.~(\ref{eq:ubnaturalbc}), known as the "pure reflecting boundary condition" (Sec.~VI.7 of Ref.~\citenum{vanKampen}), instead of the more complex "impure reflecting boundary condition" given by Eqs.~(\ref{eq:refleBCalter1})--(\ref{eq:refleBCalter2}).
+By "exact solution", we refer to solving Eq.~(\ref{eq:unbiased}) with $\delta_{x, x_{\rm i}}$ ($x_{\rm i} \geq 0$) under the pure reflecting boundary condition [Eq.~(\ref{eq:ubnaturalbc})].

-By considering the natural boundary located at site $0$ and the auxiliary boundary located at site $-b$, the location of the reflecting boundary might be between site $0$ and site $-b$.
-We denote the location of the reflecting boundary by $-m$ (see Fig. \ref{fig:1}).
-By considering $-m-[x_{\rm i} -(-m)]=-x_{\rm i} -2m$, we can express the transition probability constructed by the method of images as
+By considering the reflecting boundary located at site $0$ and the auxiliary boundary located at site $-b$, the location of the reflecting boundary might be between site $0$ and site $-b$.
+We denote the location of the reflecting boundary by $-m$ [see Fig. \ref{fig:1} (b)].
+By noting that \(-m - [x_{\rm i} - (-m)] = -x_{\rm i} - 2m\), the transition probability constructed using the method of images can be written as